 Banff Chess Club | Canmore Chess Club | Mînî Thnî Chess Club

-Chess Empire of Canada is non-profit organization that started in Canmore in 2022 aims to promote chess in various communities.
+Chess Empire of Canada started in Canmore in 2022 aiming to promote chess in various communities.
 At the moment we have chess clubs in Alberta operating in Banff, Canmore, Chess, Mînî Thnî.
 We are advocating for a chess community based on a culture of friendliness over competitiveness.
 We value kindness, inclusivity and sportsmanship.

 Chess is played by millions of people around the globe and its history dates all the way back to the 7th century.
 According to healthline.com, some benefits of playing chess include the development of perspective, improving memory, deepening focus, elevating creativity, boosting planning skills, increasing self-awareness, protecting against dementiaand it reduces panic attack symptoms.
 Also, joining chess clubs like ours can help you enhance your social life, belong to camaraderie, and improve your general lifestyle.
 Please scroll below to learn more about us and our schedule of upcoming events.